Glayzz/dn-funding-vault/README.md

 | Hard circuit breaker | 10% NAV drawdown | Close all positions, return to USDC |
 | Buffer reserve | 5% USDC always idle | Gas costs + instant redemptions |

+### 3.1 Delta Management
+The vault rebalances when net delta drifts beyond ±2% of target.
+This can occur due to:
+- Funding rate payments changing the short notional
+- SOL price movement affecting the relative weight

+**Rebalancing trigger:** `|current_short_notional - target| / target > 2%`

+### 3.2 Negative Funding Protection
+The bot monitors the 1-hour funding rate continuously.
+If the annualised rate drops below **+2% APR**, the perp short is reduced or closed, preventing the vault from paying funding instead of earning it.

+Exit condition: `hourly_rate × 24 × 365 < 0.02`

+### 3.3 Drawdown Limits
+- **Soft limit:** If vault NAV drops >5% from high-water mark, pause new deposits and reduce leverage
+- **Hard limit:** If vault NAV drops >10% from high-water mark, close all positions and sit in USDC

+### 3.4 Liquidation Protection
+- Maximum leverage on Drift short: **2x** (well above liquidation threshold)
+- Idle buffer maintained at 5% for margin top-ups if needed
+- Health factor monitoring via Drift account data

+### 3.5 Smart Contract Risk
+- Ranger Earn is audited (see Ranger security docs)
+- Drift Protocol is one of Solana's most battle-tested venues (>$500M TVL)
+- No custom on-chain programs — vault uses existing, audited adaptors only

 Zero custom smart contracts.
 Only audited Ranger Earn and Drift Protocol infrastructure.

 ---